Denture Care and Adaption

 Do not use bleach or pour boiling hot water on your dentures.

 The entire oral cavity needs to adapt to the new size and shape of your denture.
 You will go through an adaption phase.
 Smaller, softer bites of food are recommended for the first few meals, as the coordination and comfort increases, so may your harder, crunchier foods.

 Yes, you may notice some minor differences in your speech.
 Lisping is not unusual.
-Your tongue is a muscle and will adapt very quickly to the new tooth positioning.
+Your tongue is an intelligent muscle and will adapt very quickly to the new tooth positioning.
 Don’t worry, within a few weeks all speech sounds will be mastered and comfortable.
 Reading aloud is an excellent exercise to speed up the progress.

 Sore Spots & Adjustments

 Adjustments are usually required.
 There is no charge for adjustments during the first three months from the date of denture insertion.
 If you need an adjustment please call the office to make an appointment.
 Phone: 604-530-9936